Pulsar PG4000BiSRCO - 3200/4000W Dual Fuel Inverter Generator With Remote Start

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG4000BiSRCO compare to inverter generators of similar power (between 2500 and 3500 W).

-- As for its runtime, the PG4000BiSRCO runs for around 6 hours at a 50% load, placing it towards the low end among comparable inverters.
+- Autonomy-wise, with around 6 hours on a full tank at a 50% load, the PG4000BiSRCO is on the low end when compared to other inverter generators of a similar power output.
 If prolonged run time is essential to your needs, you could consider the Generac iQ3600DF, which offers one of the highest autonomy among devices with similar power output, lasting around 13 hours.

 Price comparison